 The macromolecular crystallisation platform enables in-drop dynamic light scattering measurement to check the quality of the protein sample, robotic setup of 96-well crystallisation plates, incubation at selected temperature from a wide range, and automated monitoring of the crystallisation experiments.
 Experiments can be stored at 4-30°C (or higher).
 Dedicated rooms with stereomicroscopes for crystal manipulation are available at 20°C, 10°C and 25°C (or higher).
 Inert atmosphere crystallisation is available.
 Equipment: Formulatrix NT8 Dropsetter, Art Robbins Gryphon Dropsetter, DLS Spectrolight 600, Glovebox PETG10R320T3, Formulatrix RI 1000 Crystallisation Hotel, stereomicroscopes with imaging, cooled centrifuges, nanodrop spectrophotometer.

-Techniques are provided for the analysis of kinetic and thermodynamic parameters of biomolecular interaction and for the biophysical characterisation of the structure, function and stability of biological biological macromolecules like proteins, nucleic acids, lipids and their complexes (Microscale Thermophoresis, Surface Plasmon Resonance, Isothermal titration Calorimetry, Differential Scanning Fluorescence, Differential Scanning Calorimetry, Circular Dichroism, Dynamic Light Scattering, UV/Vis Spectrometry).
+Techniques are available for the analysis of kinetic and thermodynamic parameters of biomolecular interactions and for the biophysical characterisation of the structure, function and stability of biological biological macromolecules like proteins, nucleic acids, lipids and their complexes.